-Luc Castera is the founder and CEO of OCTOPI, a maritime innovation company and modern terminal operating system ("TOS") provider.
-Castera has more than 12 years of experience in high-tech software development and founded the Miami-based organization in 2014 following his passion for modern software and process optimization.
-This expertise and passion eventually turned into a mission statement and today he helps mixed cargo port terminals modernize and innovate with their port terminal operations along with the rest of the OCTOPI Team.
+Luc Castera is the founder and chief operating officer of Octopi, a maritime innovation company and modern terminal operating system TOS provider.
+With more than 12 years of experience in high-tech software development, Castera founded the Miami-based organization in 2014, following his passion for modern software and process optimization.
+This expertise and passion eventually turned into a mission statement and today he, and the Octopi team, help mixed-cargo port terminals modernize and innovate with their port terminal operations.

-OCTOPI TOS is the first modern SaaS terminal operating system and the company’s current portfolio includes seven clients in six countries, and across 10 terminals globally.
-Prior to founding OCTOPI, Castera was the chief technology officer of Intellum, a software company based in Atlanta that develops e-learning platforms being used by top brands such as Google, Facebook, AT&T, G4S, and Coca Cola.
+Octopi TOS is the first modern SaaS terminal operating system and the company’s current portfolio includes seven clients in six countries, and across 10 terminals globally.
+Prior to founding Octopi, Castera was the chief technology officer of Intellum, a software company based in Atlanta that develops e-learning platforms in use by top brands such as Google, Facebook, AT&T, G4S, and Coca Cola.

 John Cushing joined PierPass Inc. in 2014 as its president and chief executive officer.
 PierPass manages the West Coast MTO's OffPeak program that mitigates gate traffic between the peak and off-peak shifts at the container terminals in the ports of Los Angeles and Long Beach.

 From 2009 through 2013, Cushing was the general director of SSIT container terminal during its development at Cai Mep in the south of Vietnam.

 In 1999, he founded eModal, which developed widely used online applications to coordinate activities between marine terminals and trucking companies, beneficial cargo owners, and others in the supply chain.
 Cushing grew eModal into the nation's largest port community system and served as the company's president through 2009.